Valmiki: The first shloka

-Emerging spontaneously from Valmiki's rage and grief, this is considered to be the first shloka in Sanskrit literature.
-Valmiki later composed the entire Ramayana with the blessings of the god Brahma in the same meter that issued forth from him as the shloka.
-Thus this shloka is revered as the first shloka in Hindu literature.
-Valmiki is revered as the first poet or Adi Kavi and Ramayana, the first kavya (poem).
+Emerging spontaneously from Valmiki's rage and grief, this couplet is considered the first shloka in Sanskrit literature.
+Valmiki later composed the entire Ramayana in the same meter.
+Valmiki is revered as Adi Kavi (the first poet); the Ramayana is revered as the first kavya (poem).

 Role in Ramayana

 Valmiki played an important role in Uttarakāṇḍa, the last chapter of the epic Ramayana.
 The Uttarakāṇḍa may not have been originally worked by Valmiki.
 The scholars Robert and Sally Goldman, for example, have pointed out: "Much of the narrative focuses on figures other than Rāma and is narrated only indirectly by Vālmīki, being placed in the mouths of other figures such as Agastya."
 It is believed to have been taken up from Sesha Ramayana.
 According to the legend, Rama sent Sita to the forest.
 Sita finds refuge in Sage Valmiki's ashram, where she gives birth to twin boys Lava and Kusha.
 Lava and Kusha were Valmiki's first disciples, to whom he taught the Ramayana.
 Bala Kanda of the epic also tells the story of Valmiki narrating the Ramayana to Lava and Kusha, who become his disciples.